SRNV/Ogone/README.md

 Designed differently, start creating differently.
 Everything is a component because everything is a part of the composition.

-Actually Ogone is too young to be used for production, expect breaking changes until the 1.0.0.
+Actually Ogone is too young to be used for production, expect breaking chnages until the 1.0.0.

-Ogone has it's own extension `*.o3` which allows some new features.
+Ogone has it own extension `*.o3` which allow some new features.

 If you're interested by this project: [please join the Discord here](https://discord.gg/gCnGzh2wMc)

+If you want to collaborate: [please find the project's architecture here](https://whimsical.com/ogone-flow-and-architecture-F8AqYfXs46t65gL9eofFkk)

 # Installation